Get news about WITS, plus our free(!) and paid online events to help grow your blog, your business, and your partnerships.

 The whole group gathers together three times during WITS weekend for mainstage sessions that cover global issues and topics relevant to our community.
 Check out the highlights of mainstage panels, speakers, and topics taking place in the opening, general, and closing sessions on Friday afternoon, Saturday morning, and Sunday afternoon.

-Explore the full, detailed schedule for more information breakout workshops, tours, meetups, networking sessions, and social events.
+Explore the full, detailed schedule for more information on breakout workshops, tours, meetups, networking sessions, and social events.

 Chattanooga: Where Community, Creativity, and Curiosity Come Together